Gnituil/practice/readme.txt

-git is a verson control system gir is free software
+git is a distaributed verson control system gir is free software
-:wq